LAMPSPUC/StateSpaceModels.jl/docs/src/examples.md

 # Examples

-In this section we show examples of applications and different use cases of the package.
+In this section we show examples of applications and use cases of the package.

 ## Nile river annual flow

-In this example we will follow what is illustrated on Durbin, James, & Siem Jan Koopman.
-(2012).
+Here we will follow an example from Durbin & Koopman's book.
-"Time Series Analysis by State Space Methods: Second Edition."
-Oxford University Press.
-We will study the [`LocalLevel`](@ref) model with a series of readings of the annual flow volume at Aswan from 1871 to 1970.
+We will use the [`LocalLevel`](@ref) model applied to the annual flow of the Nile river at the city of Aswan between 1871 and 1970.

 ```@setup nile
 using StateSpaceModels